 Drop-in coaching is a great opportunity to make meaningful progress toward your professional goals within a shorter period of time.
 It’s a great option, especially if you are a little pressed for time and are looking for support in real-time.
 For example, if you have a grad school, internship, or job application due in a week, drop-in coaching is ideal for situations like these.

-Drop-in coaching sessions are 25 minutes, and are offered on Thursdays from 2:00-4:45 p.m.
+Drop-in coaching sessions are 25 minutes, and are offered on Thursdays from 9:00-11:45 a.m.
 No scheduled appointment is necessary—you may meet with a different coach each time (don’t fret, they’re all great!).
-To allow for a safe yet productive coaching session, all Hub drop-in coaching will happen virtually for the Spring & Summer 2022 semester.
+To allow for a safe yet productive coaching session, all Hub drop-in coaching will continue to happen virtually.

 How it Works: